APSIMInitiative/ApsimX/Docs/content/Contribute/Compile/osx.md

 3. Install [git](https://git-scm.com/downloads) and a git client, we recommend [Fork](https://git-fork.com/).

 4. Install the .NET 6 SDK.
-The SDK can be found here for your specific operating system.
+The SDK can be found [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) for your specific operating system.

+5. Check that the SDK is installed by opening a terminal and running the command:

+    ```
+    dotnet --list-sdks
+    ```
+    - You should see at least one line that says:

+        ```
+        6.X.X
+        ```
+        - `x` is any number.
+The version numbers of a SDK may change over time.
+        - There may be other lines with differing values.
+This is normal.

 5. Install GTK+3 and gtksourceview4